 Accidents and Security Hazards Caused by Your Misbehavior

-If you get injured or face a loss while going against your destination’s government warnings, the company won’t cover your loss.
+The company won’t cover your loss if you get injured or face a loss while going against your destination’s government warnings.

 Similarly, if your home country advises against visiting your destination and you do it anyway, Seven Corners will not cover your trip losses or medical issues.